 Altria (MO) stock has had a tough time of things in recent years.
 The Marlboro owner has lost roughly 45% of its value since hitting $77 per share back in mid-2017.
 A small pile of dividend cash – $10.75 per share to be a bit more precise – cushions the blow a bit, but even so, the stock has been a dog over the past few years.
 The S&P 500 has put on over 50% in that time, just to provide a benchmark here.
 Anyway, and as you would expect when things don’t go to plan, this poor performance has attracted plenty of outside criticism.

 To expand on that last statement a little, let us consider two of the more prominent talking points.
-Firstly, the decline of its core cigarette business.
-While it does have other lines, cigarettes account for most of profit here.
-Anyway, cigarette shipment volume declined from 140B sticks in 2010 to 100B sticks in 2019.
+Firstly, the decline of its core cigarette business, which still accounts for most of profit here.
+Anyway, cigarette shipment volume declined from 140b sticks in 2010 to 100b sticks in 2019.
 Call that a circa 30% drop in the space of a decade.
-Volume of the iconic Marlboro brand declined from 122B sticks to 88.5B sticks over the same timeframe.
+Volume of the iconic Marlboro brand declined from 122b sticks to 88.5b sticks over the same timeframe.
 Suffice to say, an entirely US-focused tobacco play does not look like the recipe for growth.
 In fact, it does not look like the recipe for stable operations at all.

 Something else that crops up occasionally is the dividend payout ratio.
 The fact that Altria pays out 80% of earnings by way of dividends is, for some folks, a bad sign.
 In fairness to the firm, I am not sure that is the case at all.
 It is seductive to see low payout ratios as good and high payout ratios as bad.
 I mean, retained profit can fund growth, right?
 And so it makes sense that not having much is automatically bad.
 Indeed, I have probably propagated that view right here on the site.